What is the definition of “credit life insurance” on a car loan?

 If your credit is less than stellar, or you are concerned about your family retaining possession of your automobile at the time of your death, credit life insurance is worth investigating.
 Be sure to compare credit insurance quotes from a variety of providers.
 Remember that the cost of the insurance is often included in the loan payment, so you’re also paying interest for that coverage.
 It may be possible to separate the two.
 Investigate all the options while comparatively shopping.

 Be aware that some unscrupulous lenders may insist that you purchase optional credit life insurance or reject your loan application.
 This is illegal.
+You do not have to purchase credit life insurance.
 You can report such a lender to your state attorney general office.
 Make sure you aren’t overpaying for your coverage with our free insurance comparison tool below!